EntitySeaker/greyhack-SuperSecureShell/README.md

 This military grade encryption is used in real life and can not be cracked even by the most experienced players.

 ## How to use
-1. Put Encode.src on your server inside the /server directory.<br>
+1. Put encode.src on your server inside the /server directory.<br>

-2. Edit Decode.src and put your Encryption_key on line 340, compile Decode.src to decode.bin on your server inside the /server directory.<br>
+2. Edit decode.src and put your Encryption_key on line 340, compile decode.src to decode.bin on your server inside the /server directory.<br>

 3. In the directory /server/conf on your server you will find a file called sshd.conf, open this file and set "encryption_enabled" to true.<br>